SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 23. **Purify Food and Drink:** Make food eatable.
 24. **Ray of Frost:** 1d6 damage and target makes a STR save or next attack is impaired.
-25. **Sacred Flame:** Call down radiant fire on a creature, ignoring cover.
+25. **Sacred Flame:** d12 radiant damage if the target fails a DEX save.
-26. **Shillelagh:** Make a d10 magical melee attack with a club or quarterstaff.
+26. **Shillelagh:** Make a d18 magical melee attack with a wooden weapon.
-27. Shocking Grasp: Deliver an electric shock to a creature you touch.
+27. **Shocking Grasp:** Deliver a d8 electric shock to a creature you touch.
-28. **Spare the Dying:** Instantly stabilize a dying creature without needing a healing roll.
+28. **Spare the Dying:** Instantly stabilize a dying creature without needing a healing roll and bringing them to 1 HP.
-29. **True Strike:** Gain insight into a target's defenses, making your next attack Enhanced.
+29. **True Strike:** Gain insight into a target's defenses, making your next attack Enhanced and you may re-roll a 1.
 30. **Vicious Mockery:** Hurl magical insults that deal psychic damage and impose disadvantage on the target’s next attack.

 # Heroic Cairn Warden's Handbook